 1. The PIAMA research project

-The population consists of 3,963 children who were born in 1996/97 after prenatal recruitment through prenatal clinics in the northern, middle and southwestern part of the Netherlands.
+The study started with 3,963 newborns, who were born in 1996/97 after prenatal recruitment through prenatal clinics in the northern, middle and southwestern part of the Netherlands.

 Successful (international) research collaboration confers clear benefits to the collaborating parties and to scientific progress in general.
 Data from the PIAMA study has been used in international collaborations over the years to study asthma and allergy, resulting in many scientific papers, as can be seen in "publicaties".